jayrbolton/brontosaurus/README.md

 api = API("Example API", "This is an example API server.")
 ```

+Optional keyword arguments:

+* `doc_path: str` - path (relative to the directory where the server runs) of the generated documentation.
+Ignored if not in development mode.

 ### ` @api.method(name, summary)`

 Register a method name and a short description.
 Used as a decorator around a function that handles the method.